 Tell me why

-Put in your amounts and a timeframe to compare saving with investing
+Put in your amounts and a timeline to compare saving with investing

 Reset the calculator

-The amounts shown are for illustrative purposes only, they are not guaranteed returns.
-The projected investment returns are based on a medium risk investment fund.
-Amounts for lower or higher risk investment funds will differ.
-As the figures show, investments can go down as well as up and you may get back less than the full amount you invested.
-Forecasts and past performance do not guarantee performance trends of future returns.
-Please remember that inflation will reduce the spending power of any money you get back.
+The amounts shown are for illustrative purposes only.
+They are not guaranteed returns.
+The projected investment returns are for a medium risk investment fund.
+Amounts for lower or higher risk investment funds will be different.
+As the figures show, investments can go down and up.
+You may get back less than the full amount you put in.
+Forecasts and past performance don't guarantee performance trends of future returns.
+Inflation will reduce the spending power of any money you get back.

 Next, take a look at your options